sayed6201/operationalizing_machine_learning/README.md

 ### Step 3: Enable Logging
 Through Azure Application insight the logging data of deployed model can be monitored.
-It comes in handy in detecting any failures or anomalies
+It comes in handy in detecting any failure or anomalies

   * Firstly, i edited the logs.py file and set application insight to true and then executed the python script
       ![logs.py file](https://github.com/sayed6201/operationalizing_machine_learning/blob/master/screenshots/logs_py.png "Editing logs.py file")